WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Finally, we resolved this conflict.

-TODO: A screenshot shows the compilation success
+TODO: A screenshot shows the compilation success after resolving the conflicts between `@Observable` and the property wrapper.

 > Item 7: An example expansion should be included in the macro's
 > documentation.